djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

-# Autoclaims Insurance: Automate Insurance with Watsonx Orchestrate and Agentic AI
+#  Automate Insurance Claim Processing with Agentic AI

 ## Table of Contents